-NFC Mobile Payments
+Everything You Need to Know About NFC Mobile Payments

 NFC makes paying more convenient for customers and businesses.
 If your company isn’t yet accepting NFC mobile payments, learn more about how it works and the benefits of using it.

-What Are NFC Mobile Payments?
+What Is an NFC Mobile Payment?

 NFC mobile payments are contactless payments.
 To make a mobile payment, a person must first have a smartphone with NFC enabled.
 They also need to install a digital wallet app on their phone.
 A few different digital wallets are available, including Google Pay and Apple Pay.
 Each type works with a specific type of mobile device.
 Apple Pay works with iOS devices, while Google Pay works on either Android or iOS devices.